Grrr-Tzzz/dvv/README.md

 you can also override the default value of save-csv, plot, rm and skip in config.yaml.

 ## Config.yaml
 This is an example config that resembles the format of that paper.
+The program will make a folder called "CCF_ASDF" under its directory to store the Xcorrelation data.
+It saves the final result in network_dvv.csv